Our Work

 UWC Thailand (current)

 "I am so happy and lucky to be part of the UWC/Horizon community and have access to such an opportunity.
-My scholarship is a new start.
+My scholarship was a new start.
 It will put me on the path to success and enable me to fulfil my dreams.”

 • Tenzin C, Tibetan